openenergymonitor/emonPiLCD/README.md

-# HD44780 LCD with PCF8574 I2c

-I2C Address: 0x27 or 0x3f

-# Enabling The I2C Port

-**Tested on Raspbian**

-The I2C ports need to be enabled in Raspbian before they can be used.

-	$ sudo nano /boot/config.txt

-Un-comment / add the line

-	dtparam=i2c_arm=on

-Edit kernel modules file:

-	$ sudo nano /etc/modules

-Add this line:

-i2c-dev

-Exit and save the file.
+# emonPiLCD

+The service handles display output and button press input on the emonPi v1 and emonPi v2.
+Code moved from the emonpi repository.

+There are two sub-scripts `emonPiLCD1.py` that works with the original emonPi v1 (HD44780 LCD with PCF8574 I2c, I2C address 0x27 or 0x3f) and `emonPiLCD2.py` that works with the newer emonPi2 ssd1306 based OLED display.

+Script `emonPiLCD.py` detects which emonPi version is connected by checking the I2C address returned.

-## Install the I2C utilities:
+## Install

-Usually pre-installed

-		$ sudo apt-get install python-smbus i2c-tools

-Enter "sudo reboot" to restart the pi and now the I2C pins will be available to use.
+- Use `sudo raspi-config` to enable I2C (enabled on emonSD as standard).
+- Make sure that one wire temperature sensing is **not** enabled on GPIO 4 with the emonPi2 as this is used for the push button.
+- Run the installation script:

+    ./install.sh

-## Detect LCD on I2C bus and find out address
+## Manual detection of LCD on I2C bus and find out address

 	$ sudo i2cdetect -y 1